FilipLe/property-rental-angular-app/README.md

-# Simple Angular Application to List Properties for Rental
+# Property Rental Angular Application

 ## Description
-blah
+A simple Angular app that lists properties for rental and shows the details of individual houses.

 ## Prerequisites
 ### node.js & npm